dasupradyumna/launch.nvim/README.md

     floating window
     *This command will not be available if debug support is disabled during plugin setup*

+- **LaunchShowUserVariables**
+    Show all defined user variables with their specifications in a floating window

 - **LaunchOpenConfigFile**
     Open the current working directory's launch configuration file in a plugin-managed floating window